 Cat Behavior Problems?

-Marilyn Krieger of The Cat Coach, LLC, a cat behaviorist, helps resolve cat behavior challenge through on site and phone consultations.
+Marilyn Krieger of The Cat Coach, LLC, a cat behaviorist, helps resolve cat behavior challenge through on site and remote consultations.

 She uses a combination of humane, force free methods, including environmental management, behavior modification and education.